 About Dr. Amos

-Amos Grünebaum, MD, FACOG is a New York obstetrician and gynecologist.
-He is a Professor of Obstetrics and Gynecology as well as a specialist in high-risk pregnancies (maternal-fetal medicine).
-Dr. Amos has been recognized among America's Top Doctors and has been named as a New York Super Doctor.
+Amos Grünebaum, MD, FACOG is a Professor of Obstetrics and Gynecology and a specialist in high-risk pregnancies (maternal-fetal medicine).
+Dr. Amos (as he is known to patients) has been recognized among America's Top Doctors and named a New York Super Doctor for several decades.
 Read the book about him: "Lessons in Survival: All About Amos."

 Dr. Amos has delivered more than 5,000 babies and has supervised more than 20,000 deliveries.

 Over his 40+ years as an Ob-Gyn in New York, Dr. Amos has delivered more than 5,000 babies and has supervised more than 20,000 deliveries.
 He is the author and co-author of more than 60 peer-reviewed, scientific articles, abstracts, and book chapters.
-Dr. Amos continues to hone his passion for improving patient safety and has published many papers which have been cited 1,000's of times.
+Dr. Amos continues to hone his passion for improving patient safety and has published many papers that have been cited thousands of times.

 Dr. Amos as a patient safety advocate

 As the Director of Obstetrics and Chief of Labor & Delivery at New York-Presbyterian Hospital/Weill Cornell Medical Center, Dr. Amos implemented many patient safety measures and he developed hospital safety protocols to make it safer for women to have a baby.
 He published his success in a landmark study, "The Weill Cornell Patient Safety Program Study: feedback from patient safety advocates in medicine, law, and root cause analysis." in the peer-reviewed literature showing that improving patient safety can significantly reduce maternal and newborn complications.
 His experience has been adopted by many hospitals nationwide.

 He has shown that hospitals and doctors can make it safer to deliver a baby while at the same time successfully reduce medical liability and also safely reduce cesarean delivery rates.

-Research on safety of planned home births in the U.S.
+Research on the safety of planned home births in the U.S.

 Dr. Grunebaum has been selected as a top doctor by Castle and Connolly for many years now: